GokuMizuno/sysadmin/README.md

 Non-sysadmin issues

 1. Are user requests tracked via a ticket system?

+	Keeping requests in a database improves sharing within the team.
+It prevents two people from working on the same issue at the same time.
+It enables sysadmins to divide work amongst themselves.
+It enables passing a task from one person to another without losing history.
+It lets a sysadmin back-fill for one that is out, unavailable or on vacation.

 2. Are "the 3 empowering policies" defined and published?

+	How does users get help?

+		When do they use the ticketing system, and when can they bypass the help desk, and go right to you.
+(Almost never.)

+	What is an emergency?
+		An official definition of an emergency enables a sysadmin to set priorities.
+Without this everything becomes an emergency and sysadmins become interrupt-driven and ineffective.

+	What is supported?
+		An official definition of what is supported enables sysadmins to say "no".
+It should define when, where, who, and what is supported.
+Do you provide support after 5pm?
+On weekends?
+Do you provide desk-side visits?
+Home visits?
+Do you support anyone off the street or just people in your division?
+What software and hardware are supported?
+Is there a support life-cycle or once something is supported are you fated to support it forever?
+Are new technologies supported automatically or only after an official request and an official positive reply?

 3. Does the team record monthly metrics?

+	You need to be data-driven when you make decisions or sway upper levels of management.

 Modern Team Practices

 4. Do you have a "policy and procedure" wiki?

+	Your team needs a wiki.
+On it you can document all your policies (what should be done) and procedures (how it is done).

+	Automation is great but before you can automate something you must be able to do it manually.
+Documenting the manual process for something is a precondition to automation.
+In the meantime it enables consistent operations across a team and it gains you the ability to delegate.
+If it is documented, someone other than you can do it.

 5. Do you have a password safe?

+	This shows you have a mature way to manage passwords.

+	There are many excellent software-based password "vaults" systems.
+Though an envelope in an actual locked box is often good enough.

 6. Is your team's code kept in a source code control system?

+	We're all programmers now.
+Programmers use source code control.

+	Things to put in your repository: Your scripts, programs, configuration files, documentation, and just about anything.
+If you aren't sure, the answer is "yes".

 7. Does your team use a bug-tracking system for their own code?

+	Bug-tracking systems are different than ticket systems.
+If you have only occasional bugs (maybe your group doesn't write a lot of code) then filing help tickets for yourself is sufficient.

+	However if your team is serious about writing code, start a separate bug-tracking system.
+Bug-tracking systems have a different workflow than request ticket systems.
+Ticket systems are a communication tool between you and your users.
+Bug-tracking systems track the bug lifecycle (report, verify, assign, fix, close, verify).

 8. In your bugs/tickets, does stability have a higher priority than new features?

+Mature teams prioritize bugs this way:

+    security (highest)
+    stability
+    bugs
+    performance
+    new features (lowest)

+You have to fix stability before you add new features.
+Security issues are high priority stability issues.

 9. Does your team write "design docs?"

+	Good sysadmin teams "think before they do."
+On a larger team it is important to communicate what you are about to do, or what you have done.

+	A design doc is a standardized format for proposing new things or describing current things.
+It should be short, 1-2 pages, but can be very long when the need arises.

+	Create a template and use it all over the place.
+The section headings might include: Overview, Goals, Non-Goals, Background, Proposed Solution, Alternatives Considered, Security, Disaster Recovery, Cost.

 10. Do you have a "post-mortem" process?

+	After a failure do you write up what happened so you can learn from it or do you just hope nobody notices and that it will all go away?

+	A good post-mortem (PM) includes a timeline of what happened, who was affected, what was done to fix it, how was business affected, and a list of proposed solutions to prevent this problem from happening again.
+Each proposal should be filed as a bug or ticket so they can be tracked to completion.

+	Doing PMs consistently builds a more stable environment.
+After each outage come up with at least one preventative measure.
+Can your monitoring system detect the situation so you know about it before users do?
+Can you detect precursors to the problem?
+Often systems have a way to run a battery of tests on new configurations before they are adopted ("pre-submit scripts" in source code repositories, for example).
+Are there tests you can add that will detect the typo that created the outage?

+	A post-mortem is not about blaming and shaming.
+In a good sysadmin culture you are comfortable with putting your name in the "what went wrong" section.

 Operational Practices

 11. Does each service have an OpsDoc?

+Each service should have certain things documented.
+If each service documents them the same way, people get used to it and can find what they need easier.
+I make a sub-wiki (or a mini-web site, or a Google Sites "Site") for each service:

+Each of these has the same 7 tabs: (some may be blank)

+    Overview: Overview of the service: what is it, why do we have it, who are the primary contacts, how to report bugs, links to design docs and other relevant information.
+    Build: How to build the software that makes the service.
+Where to download it from, where the source code repository is, steps for building and making a package or other distribution mechanisms.
+If it is software that you modify in any way (open source project you contribute to or a local project) include instructions for how a new developer gets started.
+Ideally the end result is a package that can be copied to other machines for installation.
+    Deploy: How to deploy the software.
+How to build a server from scratch: RAM/disk requirements, OS version and configuration, what packages to install, and so on.
+If this is automated with a configuration management tool like cfengine/puppet/chef (and it should be), then say so.
+    Common Tasks: Step-by-step instructions for common things like provisioning (add/change/delete), common problems and their solutions, and so on.
+    Pager Playbook: A list of every alert your monitoring system may generate for this service and a step-by-step "what do to when..." for each of them.
+    DR: Disaster Recovery Plans and procedure.
+If a service machine died how would you fail-over to the hot/cold spare?
+    SLA: Service Level Agreement.
+The (social or real) contract you make with your customers.
+Typically things like Uptime Goal (how many 9s), RPO (Recovery Point Objective) and RTO (Recovery Time Objective).

+If this is something being developed in-house, the 8th tab would be information for the team: how to set up a development environment, how to do integration testing, how to do release engineering, and other tips that developers will need.
+For example one project I'm on has a page that describes the exact steps for adding a new RPC to the system.

 12. Does each service have appropriate monitoring?

+	The monitoring should be based on the SLA from the OpsDoc.
+If you don't have an SLA, simple "up/down" alerting is the minimum.

 13. Do you have a pager rotation schedule?

+	An on-call rotation schedule documents who is "carrying the pager" (or responsible for alerts and emergencies) at which times.

+	You might literally "pass the pager", handing it to the next person periodically, or everyone might have their own pager and your monitoring system consults a schedule to determine who to page.
+It is best to have a generic email address that goes to the current person so that customers don't need to know the schedule.

+	A rotation schedule can be simple or complex.
+1 week out of n (for a team of n people) makes sense if there are few alerts.
+For more complex situations splitting the day into three 8-hour shifts makes sense.

 14. Do you have separate development, QA, and production systems?

+	The QA system need not be as expensive as their live counterpart.
+They don't have to be as powerful as the live system, they can have less RAM and disk and CPU horsepower.
+They can be virtual machines sharing one big physical machine.

+	Obviously if scaling and response time are important it is more likely you'll need a QA system that more closely resembles the live system.

 15. Do roll-outs to many machines have a "canary process?"

+        Upgrade 1 machine, then 1% of all machines, then 1 machine per second until all machines are done.
+This procedure can be done manually but if you use a configuration management system, the ability to do canaries should be "baked in" to the system.

 Automation Practices